IamTechknow/HighwayVisualizer/server/README.md

 ------------- | ------------- | -------------
 user | string | Name for the new user.
 It must be between 3 to 16 characters and contain only lowercase letters, numbers, dashes, or underscores.

-## Submit user segment
+## Submit travel segment

-`/api/user_segments/new`
+`/api/travel_segments/new`

 Parameter | Value(s) | Description
 ------------- | ------------- | -------------
-userId | string | Unique ID of the user to associate the new user segments userSegments | UserSegment[] | Serialized array of user segments to add
+userId | string | Unique ID of the user to associate the travel segments travelSegments | TravelSegment[] | Serialized array of travel segments to add